IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/about.md

 Following this, I began my first postdoctoral position at the Sanger Insitute in Cambridge, working with Dr. Matthew Hurles as a key analyst for the Wellcome Trust Case-Control Consortium copy-number variation genome-wide association study.
 Our aim was to compare the genetic variation between healthy DNA samples and those of people with one of 8 common diseases (including diabetes and breast cancer) to understand the role of copy number variation (e.g. deletions or duplications of sections of DNA) in disease.

-I currently work as a lab bioinformatician in the Kouzarides Lab at the Gurdon Institute at the University of Cambridge.
-In particular, my expertise lie in the managing, processing and analysis of high-throughput sequencing data, with the aim of understanding the role of histone and RNA modifications in cancer.
-We use a variety of sequencing techniques in our analyses (ChIP seq, RNA seq, ChIRP seq, Bisulfite seq, CLIP seq, etc) and work at the cutting edge of the field.
+I the worked as a lab bioinformatician in the Kouzarides Lab at the Gurdon Institute at the University of Cambridge.
+In particular, my expertise lay in the managing, processing and analysis of high-throughput sequencing data, with the aim of understanding the role of histone and RNA modifications in cancer.
+We used a variety of sequencing techniques in our analyses (ChIP seq, RNA seq, ChIRP seq, Bisulfite seq, CLIP seq, etc) and worked at the cutting edge of the field.

+In May 2017 I took up a new post at the [University of Portsmouth](http://www.port.ac.uk) as a Senior Research Fellow, where I am head of the Bioinformatics Group.
+I collaborate with researchers from across the University and external institutions, as well as maintaining own research projects.

 ### More Information